Component: Form management - Data management

 - Validation rules

-- The field includes a list of active rules with rule type Form validation rule
+- The field includes a list of active rules with the rule type Form validation rule.

 - You can select multiple rules from the list.

-- In the submission form, when you fills the field, the validations will be executed according to the selected rules.
+- In the submission form, when you fill in the field, the validations will be executed according to the selected rules.

 - Validation rules